ustudio/Blueque/README.md

 `blueque_listeners_[queue name]`

 In order for the system to be easily introspected, the currently active listeners will be stored in a Redis `Set`.

-TODO: should the "ID" be the hostname or IP address of the node, so that they are more easily identified?

-TODO: should nodes be required to post a "heartbeat" back to their node key?
-If so, we could monitor that they are alive, but we would need to decide how they post back: would the process function be responsible for posting back while it is running?
+Listeners are stored by their `LISTENER ID`, which must be `[hostname]_[pid]`.

+Note that this means that all hosts in the system must have unique names.

 ### Queues ###